zafs23/zafs23.github.io/README.md

 # Double Linked List implementation and testing
 # Parsing files
 # GUI Library
+# Circuit Tracing

 ```
+### Research Interest
+I am mostly interested in Machine Learning and Artificial Intelligence.
+I would love to work in this field in future.

 ### Painting
 During my leisure time I like to paint.
 My painting medium is watercolor.
 I mostly paint landscapes.
 During summer time I like to go to places and be close to nature.